 180-200 words per minute using the stenomask method of transcription.
-Also, this course provides the student with basic knowledge and skills of the various types of transcripts prepared by cour reporters.
+Also, this course provides the student with basic knowledge and skills of the various types of transcripts prepared by court reporters.
 A transcription speed of 180-200 wpm with 95% accuracy must be attained.
 This course also introduces the student to basic computer operations.
 The student will learn how to create, edit, save, print, and manage documents using Case CATalyst VP software.
 This course also provides students with competency in computer-aided transcription through use of oral stenography by introducing them to the technology of realtime court reporting and dictionary building techniques.
 (Prerequisite: CR402S)

-ADVANCED STENOMASK TRANSCRIPTION
+CR404145/13 ADVANCED STENOMASK

+TRANSCRIPTION

 225 words per minute.
 This course provides emphasis on speed development at increasing speeds up to 240 wpm using the stenomask method of transcription and reporting.
 Testimony, literary, and jury charge will be dictated at speeds up to 225 wpm with 95% accuracy.
-Preparation for the performance section of the Texas CSR, NVRA, or other applicable certification exams is taught.
-(Prerequisite: CR403)
+Preparation for the skills section of the Texas CSR, NVRA, or other applicable certification exams is included in this course.
+(Prereautisite: CR403)